AdaCore/training_material/courses/fundamentals_of_ada/adv_245_ravenscar_tasking.rst

 Synchronous Task Control
 --------------------------

-* Primitives synchronization mechanisms and two-stage suspend operations
+* Primitives synchronization mechanisms and two-stage suspend operation

    - No critical section
    - More lightweight than protected objects